Public Record Laws about Text Messages in all 50 States

 41. South Dakota

-Under Utah’s Government Records Access and Management Act, text messages or instant messages regarding a public matter on government hardware are presumably public unless otherwise specifically exempted.
+Utah’s Government Records Access and Management Act (GRAMA) applies to all records that are not “private,” “controlled,” “protected” or otherwise exempt from disclosure by statute.
+To that end, even though GRAMA does not reference them directly, any text or instant messages regarding a public matter on government hardware are presumably public unless specifically exempted.

-Text messages fall within the definition of “public record” and are subject to disclosure requirements of Freedom of Information Act.
+Based on this language, text and SMS messages fall squarely within the definition of “public record” and are therefore subject to the disclosure requirements of the Virginia FOIA.

 48. West Virginia